Which nutritional class is primarily responsible for building and... | Channels for Pearson+

 1

-Understand the role of each nutritional class in the human body: Proteins, Fats, Carbohydrates, and Water.
-Proteins are primarily responsible for building and maintaining cells and tissues, while fats and carbohydrates are mainly involved in energy storage and supply.
-Water is essential for hydration and various biochemical processes.
+Understand the role of proteins in the human body: Proteins are macromolecules made up of amino acids.
+They are essential for building and repairing cells and tissues, including muscles, skin, and organs.

-Recall that proteins are made up of amino acids, which are the building blocks of cells and tissues.
-These amino acids are used to synthesize enzymes, hormones, and structural components like muscle fibers.
+Compare the functions of the other nutritional classes: Vitamins are organic compounds that help regulate bodily functions but do not directly build tissues.
+Carbohydrates primarily provide energy, and lipids (fats) are used for energy storage and insulation.

-Consider the importance of proteins in repairing damaged tissues and supporting growth.
-Proteins are crucial for processes such as cell division and the production of new cells.
+Recognize that proteins are unique in their structural role: Proteins are the primary class of nutrients responsible for synthesizing enzymes, hormones, and structural components like collagen and keratin.

-Compare the functions of proteins with those of fats and carbohydrates.
-Fats are primarily used for long-term energy storage and insulation, while carbohydrates are the body's main source of quick energy.
-Neither is directly involved in building and maintaining cells and tissues.
+Understand the importance of amino acids: Proteins are broken down into amino acids during digestion, which are then used by the body to create new proteins needed for cell and tissue maintenance.

-Conclude that proteins are the correct answer because their primary function aligns with the requirement of building and maintaining cells and tissues in the human body.
+Conclude that proteins are the correct answer based on their primary function in building and maintaining cells and tissues, distinguishing them from other nutritional classes.

 Watch next